 If you are someone who’s still following the primitive process of file transfers or manual file backup each time, file and folder synchronization tools are just for you.
 Simply keep your duplicate sets of files and folders in more than two different locations or computers at the same time using these tools.

-You can even chose to save the two identical files on separate disks, online storage or even on two different USB drives.
-For example, you can easily keep updated variants of the identical data on your home as well as office computer.
+You can even choose to save the two identical files on separate disks, online storage or even on two different USB drives.
+For example, you can easily keep updated variants of the identical data on your home as well as an office computer.
 Moreover, whenever you create data files, modify them or even remove them from one location the file syncing tools help you keep track of these actions.

 Not just that, these tools can also help you create the same files, modify them or even remove the files from other location at the same time.
 So, till you have the opportunity use your files and data directly from the loud, a compelling file and folder synchronization tool is your best option.